Search engine data collection and storage had started years before most search engines were popular, but what is search about?

 In some countries like Russia, Yandex dominates the user searches over Google by more than double.

 For other countries like China, Baidu is the most popular search engine.
-In South Korea, Naver is used for more than 70% of online searches.
+More than 70% of South Korea’s online searches use Naver.
 It’s interesting that in Japan and Taiwan the most used search engine by both countries is Yahoo.

 In Paris, France the search engine Qwant is used by over 50 million registered users daily.
 Another country that doesn’t use Google is the Czech Republic where they mostly use a search engine named Seznam.
 There was a time when Google was beginning to dominate in China but backed out because of censorship and cyber-attacks.